-B-

 - broach

-the keyway into a cylinder plug with a broach
+the keyway into a cylinder plug with a saw like tool

 -